Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 == Discussion

-The past decade has seen a remarkable growth in our understanding of the relationships between the developmental changes of the gut microbiome and the brain.
+The past decade has seen a remarkable growth in our understanding of the relations between the gut microbiome and the brain.
-However, a great deal of that investigation has focused on adult populations or neuropsychiatric disorders, limiting the potential to explain how these associations emerge during early development.
+However, a great deal of that investigation has focused on adult populations or neuropsychiatric disorders, limiting the potential to explain how and when these associations emerge during development.
-Here, we address this key open question by leveraging a rich longitudinal dataset over the first year of life, which is the time of greatest developmental change for both the microbiome and brain given the unfolding of foundational sensory neurodevelopment.
+Here, we address this key open question by leveraging a rich longitudinal dataset over the first year and a half of life, which is the time of greatest developmental change for both the microbiome and brain given the unfolding of foundational sensory neurodevelopment.
 Our data revealed that microbial genes involved in the metabolism of neuroactive molecules